Rismosch/ris_engine/README.md

 C:\Users\<your username>\.rustup\toolchains\<current toolchain>\lib\rustlib\<current toolchain>\lib
 ```

 Rust still needs to link.
 If you are using `rustup`, the linker will search for LIBs in the directory above.
-If you are not using `rustup`, you must figure out how to link against these.
+If you are not using `rustup`, you must figure out how to link against the required LIBs.

 ---